 - Spinal cord injury and paralysis.

 Who may be Liable for Crane Accidents

 When construction accidents happen, New York construction workers can file workers’ compensation claims, but they are prohibited by state law from suing their employers in most situations.
-However, another company or entity may be at fault for the accident, in which case the worker may file a third-party personal injury lawsuit in addition to claiming workers’ compensation benefits.
+However, another company or entity may be at fault for the accident, in which case the worker may file a third-party Long Island Personal Injury Lawyer in addition to claiming workers’ compensation benefits.